 Is it time to put your child in daycare?
 Or do you need to switch to a new daycare provider?
 While the number of options to choose from may seem daunting, doing your research on various daycare facilities will pay off.
-It is an investment in your child.
+After all, it is an investment in your child and their well-being.

 A licensed business confirms that the business is insured, follows regulations, and is inspected regularly.